rodionmoiseev/gradle-plugins/README.md

 ## Installing

-Below is the minimum configuration required to setup the `idea-scala` plugin.
+Below is the minimum configuration required to setup the `idea-scala` plugin for a single-module setup.
 If you have multi-project setup, please refer to [this section](#multi-project-setup)

 To apply the plugin in your project add this to your `build.gradle`.